BattletechModders/IRTweaks/README.md

 			}
 ```
 Using the above settings, a standard mech with tag `unit_mech` would take 50% incoming damage to its left and right legs.
 A vehicle with tag `unit_vehicle` would take 75% incoming damage to front, rear, left, and right sides, and a Quad mech with tag `unit_quad` would take 10% damage to all 4 legs (left leg, right leg, left "arm", and right "arm").
 A unit with multiple matching "tags" in `ObstructionDRByTags` will use the <i>lowest</i> damage multiplier, taking the least damage.

-### Overheat Injuries

-When a mech takes overheat damage, each point of heat over the overheating limit reduces the resist chance by **OverheatResistPenaltyPerHeatPercentile**.
-The difference between the mech's maximum heat (at which point is shuts down) and it's overheating limit is taken as a spectrum from 0 - 100.
-The mech's current heat within this spectrum defines the resistance penalty.

-> Example: A pilot with a resistance check of 60% overheats their Mech.
-The Mech has a maximum heat of 200, and an overheating limit of 120.
-200 - 120 = 80 points on the overheating spectrum.
-If the Mech was currently as 180 heat points, the overheating points would be calculated as 180 -120 = 60 points.
-The ratio of points to spectrum is then calculated, or 80 / 60 = 0.75 * 100 = 75 points.
-Assuming PenaltyPerHeatDamageInjuryRatio = 1, then the resist check is reduced by -75%.
-The pilot cannot resist and thus takes the injury.

-### Side Torso Destroyed Injuries

-When a side torso is destroyed, a pilot normally takes a point of damage.
-The resist chance is reduced by `PainTolerance.SideLocationDestroyedResistPenalty`, which defaults to 10%.

 ## Random Start By Difficulty